Privacy Policy

 The short version

 Munra is a private journaling app.
 Everything you write stays on your device, encrypted, local, and under your control.
 We do not collect your journal entries, your personal information, or your usage patterns.
 We have no servers that store your data.
 We run no analytics on you.
 Your words are yours alone.
+The one exception is the optional AI features described below, which you must explicitly turn on and which send content directly to a third party provider you choose, not to Munra.

 What we don't collect